UNXD 130 CBL: Social Action

 Please note that:

-- Enrollment in UNXD 130 is contingent upon acceptance to the program through CSJ and approval by the professor of the course in conjunction with which a student applies
+- Enrollment in UNXD 130 is contingent upon acceptance to the program through CSJ.

 - UNXD 130 is open to second-semester first-year through first-semester senior undergraduate students at Georgetown University.

 - Applications for UNXD 130 are accepted on a rolling basis, ending the last day of add/drop.